YagmurAkbaba/Morgana/README.md

 A 3D female game character model.

 ### Creation Details
-Blender's sculpt feature was utilized in the creation of the wings, and MakeHuman was employed to generate the body.
+Blender's sculpt feature is utilized in the creation of the wings, and MakeHuman is employed to generate the body.